All Functional Medicine Locations

 Common questions about functional medicine near East Baldwin, Maine.

-Med Matrix is in South Portland, about 35 minutes from East Baldwin via Route 113 and the Maine Turnpike.
+Med Matrix is in South Portland, about 50 minutes from East Baldwin via Route 25 (30 miles).

-A 100-biomarker blood panel, InBody 770 body composition scan, and a one-hour provider consultation.
-Your first visit is $100 with our current voucher.
+An 80-biomarker blood panel, InBody 770 body composition scan, and a one-hour provider consultation.
+Full onboarding is $1,500.
+New patients receive a $100 voucher toward their first visit.

 Yes.
 Chronic fatigue often has root causes in thyroid dysfunction, hormone imbalances, adrenal issues, nutrient deficiencies, or chronic inflammation.
 Our testing identifies these underlying factors.